-Our mission is to ensure that individuals seeking mental health and support:
+Our mission is to ensure that individuals and organization seeking mental health and support:

 - Experience a caring, personalized, holistic approach.

-- Have the information required to make informed treatment choices and decisions.
+- Have the information required to make informed choices and decisions.

-- Are provided the knowledge and skills to transform mental illness into mental health.
+- Are provided the knowledge, skills and resources to transform mental illness into mental health.

 - Mental illness is the leading cause of disability worldwide and the largest contributor to the global burden of disease.
 1 out of 5 Canadians will experience a mental illness over their lifetime.

 - Depression rates have increased by 18% over the last decade.
 It is currently the leading cause of disease in Canada.

 - Every 40 seconds someone dies by suicide.
 After accidents, suicide is the leading cause of death among 15-19 year olds.
 1.5 times more Canadians die by suicide than all cancers.